» Legal Fraternities

 Founded in 1902 in South Haven, Michigan, Phi Alpha Delta was organized by a group of Chicago area law students in response to a legal controversy over a rule affecting admission to the State Bar.
-The students believed that law fraternity benefits should be made available to ALL members of the legal profession and soon expanded P.A.D. outside the Chicago area.
-P.A.D. was the first legal fraternity to remove ALL restrictions on membership regarding race, sex, color, creed, national origin and grade point average.
+The students believed that law fraternity benefits should be made available to all members of the legal profession and soon expanded PAD outside the Chicago area.
+PAD was the first legal fraternity to remove all restrictions on membership regarding race, sex, color, creed, national origin and grade point average.

-The purpose of this Fraternity shall be to form a strong bond uniting students and teachers of the law with members of the Bench and Bar in a fraternal fellowship designed to advance the ideals of liberty and equal justice under law; to stimulate excellence in scholarship; to inspire the virtues of compassion and courage; to foster integrity and professional competence; to promote the welfare of its members; and to encourage their moral, intellectual, and cultural advancement; so that each member may enjoy a lifetime of honorable professional and public service.
+The purpose of this fraternity shall be to form a strong bond uniting students and teachers of the law with members of the bench and bar in a fraternal fellowship designed to advance the ideals of liberty and equal justice under law; to stimulate excellence in scholarship; to inspire the virtues of compassion and courage; to foster integrity and professional competence; to promote the welfare of its members; and to encourage their moral, intellectual and cultural advancement; so that each member may enjoy a lifetime of honorable professional and public service.

 Facebook group: Chapman Phi Alpha Delta

 + - Phi Delta Phi